 ZenLedger makes it easy to account for these small trades and stay on the right side of the IRS, including gains from margin accounts.
 By automatically importing crypto transactions across many exchanges, you can instantly calculate gains and losses and auto-fill popular tax forms like Form 8949 and Form 1040 Schedule D to ensure that you don’t miss anything.

-Sign up today to simplify your crypto taxes!
+Sign up today to simplify your Crypto Taxes and Accounting!